ollieLtd/msgphp/docs/ddd/identifiers.md

 ### `toString(): string`

 Returns the identifier its primitive string value.
-If the identifier is empty (see `isEmpty()`) an empty string should be returned.

 ## Implementations